 Make Elbow Room

-A double vanity eliminates crowding and provides each user with individual space.
-Furniture-style feet free up floor space to create the illusion of more area (the more floor you see, the larger a room feels).
+Need a bathroom space saver?
+Look no further than a double vanity.
+The two-in-one fixture eliminates crowding and provides each user with individual space.
+Furniture-style feet free up floor space to create the illusion of more area—the more floor you see, the larger a room feels.

 Shine the Light

-To keep bathroom clutter under control, shower cubbies and built-in cabinets utilize space between wall studs without eating up floor space.
-Glass-front doors protect display shelves from moisture, while handy storage cubbies can keep shampoo bottles off the floor.
+To keep clutter under control, consider bathroom shelf ideas.
+Shower cubbies and built-in master bathroom cabinets utilize space between wall studs without eating up floor space.
+Glass-front doors protect display shelves from moisture, while handy storage cubbies keep shampoo bottles off the floor.

-While a windowed bay is often the logical spot for a bathtub, space constraints can make the placement impossible.
+While a windowed bay is often the logical spot for a bathtub in master bathroom layouts, space constraints can make the placement impossible.
 The solution?
-Create a wet room shared by the shower and tub.
+Create a wet room shared by the master bathroom shower and tub.
 Separate the wet room from the rest of the bathroom with clear glass panels to keep the entire space light and dry.

 Get Wrapped Up in Tile